Basic cooking skills never go out of date.

 “When you have learned to measure accurately, no product should be impossible with the right ingredients”. [foreword from “Made to Measure”]

 “Made to Measure” is a 140-page basic cookbook written by Hazel McIntyre in 1968.
 She dedicated it to the hundreds of Food students at the University of Alberta who had tested the recipe during the 33 years that she was the Foods Instructor, and later Director, of the School of Household Economics at the U of A.

 The cookbook reflects postwar Anglophone Canada.
 Although the Table of Contents includes a wide variety of food dishes, almost half of the pages are devoted to flour mixtures.
-The ingredients are resolutely ordinary, and the measures are metric.
+The ingredients are resolutely ordinary.